cloudflare/workers-docs/content/tutorials/transforming-apps-using-htmlrewriter/_index.md

 }
 ```

 With `i18nKey` defined, we can use it to lookup a corresponding translated string.
-Let's set up `strings`, an object with key-value pairs corresponding to the `data-i18n-key` value – for now, I'll define a single example string, `headline`, with a (possibly badly translated) German `string`, "Beispielseite" ("Example Site"), and retrieve it in the `element` function:
+Let's set up `strings`, an object with key-value pairs corresponding to the `data-i18n-key` value – for now, we'll define a single example string, `headline`, with a (possibly badly translated) German `string`, "Beispielseite" ("Example Site"), and retrieve it in the `element` function:

 ```js
 const strings = {